ramyardaneshgar/THM-Writeup-Sigma/README.md

 ### **What is Sigma?**
 Sigma abstracts the complexities of log-based detections by providing a unified YAML-based structure.
-This modular design enables analysts to craft detection rules that can be translated into backend-specific SIEM queries, such as Splunk SPL or Elastic Query DSL.
+This modular design enables analysts to develop detection rules that can be translated into backend-specific SIEM queries, such as Splunk SPL or Elastic Query DSL.

 #### **Key Features**:
 - **Vendor Independence**: Sigma removes reliance on proprietary query languages, ensuring cross-platform compatibility.